Jack5316/dermaiq-poc/market_analysis.md

 ## Overview

 This document provides a comprehensive analysis of the skincare ingredient transparency market, including market size, competitive landscape, consumer trends, and growth opportunities for DermaIQ.
+The analysis is supported by primary research conducted at major UK retailers and secondary market research.

 ## Market Size and Growth